 Alpine Lakes High Route: Turquoise Peak

 My second stop on the Alpine Lakes High Route, Turquoise Peak, sat less than a mile away.
-So back on the south notch, I made my way down the southwest rock gully.
+Soon, back on the south notch, I slowly dropped onto the southwest rock gully.
 I avoided the adjacent timbered slope with hard dirt and slick duff.

-Below the joining ridgeline was a massive rock field.
-So I went up Turquoise Peak’s north side through the light brush and broad talus.
-Later at 5600′, I went up the steep northeast ridge and battled some krummholz en route.
+Below the joining ridgeline was a massive rock field that required much work to traverse.
+So, I went up Turquoise Peak’s north side through light brush and broad talus.
+At 5600′, I took the steep northeast ridge while battling some krummholz en route.

 See more trip photos here.